kuwaitandme/site/README.md

 [Kuwait & Me](https://kuwaitandme.com) is an [open-source](LICENSE.md) community site that is all about making Kuwait a better place to live.
 It is feature packed, ad-free, beautiful and will always be free to use.

+**NOTE:** This site is effectively under development.
+It is undergoing a major redesign and does not reflect what you see in the actual website; unless of course, if you roll back a few hundred commits :P

 Contribute
 ----------